 • Juli Inkster: "I think she's the epitome of golf.
 She does so much for the LPGA."

-• When she was low amateur at the 1960 U.S. Women's Open, at age 15, she was the youngest ever to finish as low amateur (a record since broken by Michelle Wie).
+• When she was low amateur at the 1960 U.S. Women's Open, at age 15, she was the youngest ever to finish as low amateur (a record later broken by Michelle Wie).

 • She played as Judy Torluemke from 1962-67 and as Judy Torluemke Rankin from 1968-73.

-• Rankin's husband's name is Yippy and their son is named Tuey.
+• Rankin's husband's name was Yippy and their son is named Tuey.

 Judy Rankin Biography:

 Judy Rankin was a golf prodigy who turned into one of the most popular players on the LPGA Tour, but whose career was cut short - and whose effectiveness even in her best years was minimized - by severe back pain.